 I was born in Germany but have lived in Medway since I was five years old.
 I was educated at a non-selective school in Chatham that was demolished in the 1990’s.
 I have had a varied career path and many interesting jobs such as photographer, cycling proficiency instructor and Marriage Registrar.
 I returned to education in my 30’s, worked very hard and achieved a First-class honours degree in Social Science from the University of Kent in 2006.
 I came to St Simon Stock as a new teacher and have been lucky to have been given many opportunities since arriving at the school.
 I am currently Director of Sixth Form and Subject Leader of Social Sciences and I teach Sociology.
 Three of my four children have also been educated at St Simon Stock.
 It has been a real family affair.

 I am originally form Cornwall but left to study a BA (Hons.) in Geography at Middlesex University at the age of 18.
 As part of the course I was able to combine my love of Geography with travelling and culture as I progressed through the degree course, and visited Tunisia, Holland, Jamaica and Australia.
 I studied for my PGCE at Nottingham University and qualified as a teacher at the age of 22.
 I was fortunate enough to spend time teaching in Roanoke, Virginia before starting my teaching career in Hertfordshire in 2005.
 I completed my Master’s Degree in 2007 with a focus on ‘coaching’.
-I am proud to say that I have been a teacher for 20 years.
+I am proud to say that I have been a teacher for more than 20 years.
 In that time, I have been a Head of Geography, Deputy Head of Humanities and a Leader of Sixth Form.

 I grew up in Deal on the Kent coast, only leaving the county to study my Master’s degree in Chemistry at the University of Sheffield.
 I then worked in Research and Development for a company that is now part of Fujifilm before entering the teaching profession in 2001, completing a PGCE at Canterbury Christ Church.
 I then spent 12 years in a Catholic school reaching the level of Head of Science and Assistant Headteacher.
 I joined St. Simon Stock in September 2014 as Assistant Headteacher leading Science.